CSS-Tricks/MovingBoxes/README.markdown

 (Only the most recent changes are shown below, see the [wiki page](https://github.com/chriscoyier/MovingBoxes/wiki/Change-Log) for a complete listing)

+###Version 2.1 (6/10/2011)
+* The script now prevents changing slides before it completes initialization.
+Fix for [issue #29](https://github.com/chriscoyier/MovingBoxes/issues/29).
+* Removed element specific resizing:
+ * Removed `imageRatio` option.
+Set the image using a percentage width and it will adjust the height automatically to maintain the image's aspect ratio.
+ * In the script, the portion which set the height of images was removed.
+So now all panel content is set using css percentage values (or "em" for font sizes).
+ * Moved CSS, including `.mb-inside img {}` to the demo.css since the layout now allows images of any size inside the panels.
+The dimensions should now be set in the css using a percentage value.
+ * MovingBoxes will update a second time once the page has completely loaded.
+This now causes a vertical height resizing animation in webkit browsers.
+One way to work around this is to set the image height of the "current" panel - see the demo.css file.
+* Removed `panelType` options as the script now automatically looks for immediate children of the initialized element.
+You shouldn't even notice a difference.
+* Moved all demo related files into a demo folder.

 ###Version 2.0.5 (6/9/2011)
 * Fixed margins when MovingBoxes gets updated.
-Fix for issue #30.
+Fix for [issue #30](https://github.com/chriscoyier/MovingBoxes/issues/30).

 ###Version 2.0.4 (5/7/2011)
 * Fixed hash tags which apparently broke in the last version =/

 ###Version 2.0.3 (4/22/2011)
-* Adjusted width of MovingBoxes internal wrapper to fix issue #24.
+* Adjusted width of MovingBoxes internal wrapper to fix [issue #24](https://github.com/chriscoyier/MovingBoxes/issues/24).
 * Restructured the plugin to allow updating MovingBoxes after adding or removing a panel.
  * To use, simply call the plugin a second time without any options: `$('.slider').movingBoxes();`
  * These new changes now require a minimum of jQuery version 1.4.2 (due to the use of "delegate()").